Theatre

 • All performances begin promptly at 7:30pm unless otherwise noted

-• All productions are free admission – no need to secure tickets
+• Non-musical productions are free admission – no need to secure tickets

 • Questions?
 Please contact Chelsea Richards at chelsea.richards@utahtech.edu